Overview of Uzbekistan's Dairy Industry

 Milk Powder and Whey Production

-The nation produces about 18,000 tons of milk powder and whey each year, crucial for various dairy manufacturing processes and other food industries.
+The nation produces about 18,000 tons of milk powder and whey each year, which are crucial for various dairy manufacturing processes and other food industries.

 Key Dairy Enterprises